Sacramento bankruptcy & injury law blog

 Borrowing more money to pay off too much credit card debt is another way out.
 But it really isn't a way out.
 It is a just digging deeper into debt.
 Whether you borrow against your home or take out new loans to pay off older ones, you may be only worsening the problem.

 More income is another silver bullet for too much credit card debt.
 But that, too, is a limited option.
 Most Americans are on a fixed income.
 Static income in not just for seniors.
 Anyone earning a salary knows that.
 Most people earn what the earn.
-Raises are not enough for those living with too much credit card debt.

 Common Bankruptcy Myths